 1. Choosing wan allows you to choose a WAN port (w1-1 through w4-2).
-Choosing srvr lets you choose an ADPCM server card in slot P1, P2, or P3, followed by a logical port on that card.
+Choosing serv lets you choose an ATM or FRS server card in slot P1, P2, or P3, followed by a logical port on that card.
+If your system has the FRS card installed and you want to use voice compression you need to install the Low Bit Rate Voice (LBRV) card.
+However, if your system has the ATM card installed you can proceed directly with voice compression (there is no need for the LBRV Card to be installed.)
 The user option is not used.
 See the WAN/SRV paragraph that follows.